Hydrodynamic properties in soliton field theory: Sound mode instability in soliton field theory

 \section{Sound mode instability in soliton field theory}

 In this section, we investigate the stability of homogeneous configurations in soliton field theory.
-Such fluids exhibit two distinct types of dispersion relation in the long-wavelength regime: one resembling that of a real scalar field mode, and the other analogous to a sound mode.
+Such configurations exhibit two distinct types of dispersion relation in the long-wavelength regime: one resembling that of a real scalar field mode, and the other analogous to a sound mode.
 These give rise to tachyonic instability and sound mode instability, respectively.
-The former drives the system to decay into other homogeneous configurations, which may be either dynamically stable or suffer from sound mode instability.
-By contrast, the sound mode instability, as the dynamical mechanism for soliton formation, breaks spatial translational invariance and decomposes the system into a coexistence state of the matter phase and the vacuum phase, resembling the phase separation process.
+The former drives the system to decay into other homogeneous configurations.
+The latter, as the dynamical mechanism for soliton formation, breaks spatial translational invariance and decomposes the system into a coexistence state of the matter phase and the vacuum phase, resembling the phase separation process.